ANNUAL EXHIBITION: 2019-20 Season

 - Winners may keep their trophy for one year or until the next exhibition (if earlier).
 They are responsible for returning the trophy safely and in good condition.

-Natural History (Colour) It was decided at AGM, that rules for the Nature Section in the PAGB Nature definition should be adopted by PPS (note that the additional restrictions placed on the Wildlife Section in those rules do not apply).
+Natural History (Colour) It was decided at AGM, that any PAGB Nature definition should be adopted by PPS.
+As such the PAGB state that Nature need not be Wildlife.
 For the avoidance of doubt, please check the PAGB website for updated changes. http://www.thepagb.org.uk or www.nempf.org

 Record (Mono or Colour) - Photographs that are a straightforward representation of the subject, (e.g. architecture, places, objects of interest) fit into this class.
 Detail and clarity along with technical quality are paramount.